The Class Actions Law Review: USA

 i Commencing proceedings

-Like any other lawsuit, a class action is initiated when a 'named plaintiff' (or certain 'named plaintiffs') files a complaint.20 However, a complaint filed on behalf of a putative class must also contain (1) a definition of the proposed class, (2) pleading as to why class action treatment is appropriate and consistent with the requirements of the Federal Rules of Civil Procedure, and (3) any other pleadings required by statute or case law for the prosecution of a class action in specific contexts (e.g., to comply with the requirements of the Private Securities Litigation Reform Act of 1995 in securities class actions).
+Like any other lawsuit, a class action is initiated when a 'named plaintiff' files a complaint.25 However, a complaint filed on behalf of a putative class must also contain (1) a definition of the proposed class, (2) factual allegations showing that class action treatment is appropriate and consistent with the requirements of the Federal Rules of Civil Procedure, and (3) any other pleadings required by statute or case law for the prosecution of a class action in specific contexts (e.g., to comply with the requirements of the Private Securities Litigation Reform Act of 1995 in securities class actions).
 Otherwise, the complaint in a federal class action is subject to the same requirements as other complaints filed in federal cases – including the requirement that plaintiffs sufficiently allege a claim upon which relief can be granted.

-Failure to meet these requirements may be grounds for a defendant's motion to dismiss the class action complaint pursuant to Rule 12(b)(6) of the Federal Rules of Civil Procedure.21 Such motions are typically decided before the court certifies the class.22
+Failure to meet these requirements may be grounds for a defendant's motion to dismiss the class action complaint pursuant to Rule 12(b)(6) of the Federal Rules of Civil Procedure.26 Such motions are typically decided before the court certifies the class.27

 ii Appointment of lead plaintiff and lead counsel

-If the complaint survives a motion to dismiss, then in certain cases it may be appropriate for the court to appoint a 'lead plaintiff' and 'lead counsel', to represent the putative class even before class certification.
+In certain cases it may be appropriate for the court to appoint a 'lead plaintiff' and 'lead counsel' to represent the putative class even before class certification.
 That typically occurs in securities class action cases, where multiple proposed class actions can be filed by different named plaintiffs.
 Appointment of a lead plaintiff and lead counsel helps clarify who will then have primary responsibility on behalf of the class for filing an amended complaint (which often occurs following consolidation of multiple cases) or seeking certification of the class.

 The Private Securities Litigation Reform Act of 1995 (PSLRA) provides specific guidance to courts concerning the appointment of a lead plaintiff and lead counsel in securities class actions.
-The PSLRA requires the named plaintiff to publish notice of the class action 'in a widely circulated national business-oriented publication' no later than 20 days after filing the class action complaint.23 Then, no later than 90 days after that publication, the court must consider 'any motion made by a purported class member' even if the individual was not named in the original complaint, and the court must appoint as lead plaintiff the member of the class that the court determines to be 'most capable of adequately representing the interests of class members'.24
+The PSLRA requires the named plaintiff to publish notice of the class action 'in a widely circulated national business-oriented publication' no later than 20 days after filing the class action complaint.28 Then, no later than 90 days after that publication, the court must consider 'any motion made by a purported class member' for appointment as lead plaintiff even if the individual was not named in the original complaint, and the court must appoint as lead plaintiff the member of the class that the court determines to be 'most capable of adequately representing the interests of class members'.29

-In appointing lead plaintiff, the court is instructed to 'adopt a presumption' in favour of plaintiffs with 'the largest financial interest' in the class action.25 This presumption can be rebutted by evidence showing that the presumptive lead plaintiff 'will not fairly and adequately protect the interests of the class', or 'is subject to unique defences that render such plaintiff incapable of adequately representing the class'.26
+In appointing lead plaintiff, the court is instructed to 'adopt a presumption' in favour of plaintiffs with 'the largest financial interest' in the class action.30 This presumption can be rebutted by evidence showing that the presumptive lead plaintiff 'will not fairly and adequately protect the interests of the class', or 'is subject to unique defences that render such plaintiff incapable of adequately representing the class'.31

-The court-appointed lead plaintiff is then empowered, 'subject to the approval of the court', to 'retain counsel to represent the class'.27
+The court-appointed lead plaintiff is then empowered, 'subject to the approval of the court', to 'retain counsel to represent the class'.32

 iii Class certification

-Rule 23(c)(1)(A) of the Federal Rules of Civil Procedure requires that '[a]t an early practicable time after a person sues or is sued as a class representative, the court must determine by order whether to certify the action as a class action'.
-This occurs following a motion for class certification filed by the named or lead plaintiff, which typically is opposed by the defendant.
+Federal Rule of Civil Procedure 23(c)(1)(a) requires that '[a]t an early practicable time after a person sues or is sued as a class representative, the court must determine by order whether to certify the action as a class action'.
+This occurs following a motion for class certification filed by the named or lead plaintiff.

 In recent years, the Supreme Court of the United States has issued a series of decisions regarding class certification in different contexts.
-The Court has indicated that plaintiffs bear the burden of 'affirmatively demonstrat[ing] . . . compliance' with all of the class certification requirements of Rule 23,28 and that motions for class certification should only be granted if the district court is 'satisfied, after a rigorous analysis, that the prerequisites of [Rule 23] have been satisfied'.29 As a result of those decisions, and a greater focus by litigants on class certification, these motions are typically hotly contested by defendants.
+The Court has indicated that plaintiffs bear the burden of 'affirmatively demonstrat[ing] . . . compliance' with all of the class certification requirements of Rule 23,33 and that a motion for class certification should only be granted if the district court is 'satisfied, after a rigorous analysis, that the prerequisites of [Rule 23] have been satisfied'.34 As a result of those decisions, and a greater focus by litigants on class certification, these motions are typically hotly contested by defendants.

-To meet the requirements of Rule 23 – and thus demonstrate to a court that class certification is warranted – a plaintiff must satisfy all of the requirements of Rule 23(a) and one of the requirements of Rule 23(b).
+To demonstrate to a court that class certification is warranted, a plaintiff must satisfy all of the requirements of Rule 23(a) and one of the requirements of Rule 23(b).
 Those rules are discussed below.

 Federal Rules of Civil Procedure, Rule 23(a)